Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 Get up early to avoid the sun and heat, bring plenty of water and a camera, and wear comfortable shoes to make the trek.

-There are usually others doing this popular hike, especially in the morning, which is reassuring for those that are directionally challenged.
+There are usually others doing this popular hike, especially in the morning, which is reassuring for those who are directionally challenged or traveling solo.

 If you somehow take a wrong turn just make your way back towards the ocean.